wang-xinyu/tensorrtx/README.md

 ## News

+- `14 Aug 2020`.
+Update yolov5 to v3.0 release.
+- `3 Aug 2020`.
+[BaofengZan](https://github.com/BaofengZan) implemented yolov5 s/m/l/x (yolov5 v2.0 release).
+- `6 July 2020`.
+Add yolov3-tiny, and got 333fps on GTX1080.
+- `28 May 2020`. arcface LResNet50E-IR model from [deepinsight/insightface](https://github.com/deepinsight/insightface) implemented.
+We got 333fps on GTX1080.
 - `22 May 2020`.
 A new branch [trt4](https://github.com/wang-xinyu/tensorrtx/tree/trt4) created, which is using TensorRT 4 API.
 Now the master branch is using TensorRT 7 API.
 But only `yolov4` has been migrated to TensorRT 7 API for now.
 The rest will be migrated soon.
 And a tutorial for `migarating from TensorRT 4 to 7` provided.
-- `28 May 2020`. arcface LResNet50E-IR model from [deepinsight/insightface](https://github.com/deepinsight/insightface) implemented.
-We got 333fps on GTX1080.
-- `2 June 2020`. yolov3 and yolov3-spp migrated to TensorRT 7 API.
-The new yolov3 is using pytorch implementation [ultralytics/yolov3](https://github.com/ultralytics/yolov3), the yolov3 in branch `trt4` was using pytorch implementation [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3).
-- `23 June 2020`.
-Update yolov5-s model according to [ultralytics/yolov5](https://github.com/ultralytics/yolov5)'s PANet updates on 22 June 2020.
-- `6 July 2020`.
-Add yolov3-tiny, and got 333fps on GTX1080.
-- `1 Aug 2020`.
-Update yolov5-s model, according to its July 23, 2020: v2.0 release.
-- `3 Aug 2020`.
-[BaofengZan](https://github.com/BaofengZan) implemented yolov5 s/m/l/x (yolov5 v2.0 release).

 ## Tutorials